11 tips for effectively screening test participants

 5) Do not ask leading questions

-Leading questions could influence an individual to provide a particular response.
+Leading questions can influence an individual to provide a particular response.
 Answers chosen from a list are more reliable.

 6) Use clear and concise language

 Avoid sentences that could confuse participants.
-Avoid jargon, acronyms or abbreviations.
-Once you’ve sent out an online survey, you will not have an opportunity to clarify if the participant has understood the questions or not.
-Therefore it is imperative that participants understand the language used in the questionnaire.
+Avoid jargon, acronymsm or abbreviations.
+Once you’ve sent out an online survey, you will not have an opportunity to clarify any question.
+Therefore, make sure that participants will understand the language used in the questionnaire.

-Asking questions with answer choices such as often, rarely, sometimes, etc. is confusing and subjective.
-Some participants may define often as once a week, while others may define it as is everyday.
+Asking questions with answer choices such as often, rarely, sometimes,is confusing and subjective.
+Some participants may define often as once a week, while others may define it as is every day.

 9) Provide clear answer choices